 Student’s opinion on smith and hogan’s criminal law

 This is the text to turn to on almost all points of criminal law.
-Moreover, it offers depth, clarity, and extensive coverage.
+Moreover, it offers the depth, clarity, and extensive coverage.

-Dr. Stephen Skinner, University of Exeter
+Dr Stephen Skinner, University of Exeter

-Mr. Anthony Edwards, Senior Partner, TV Edwards Solicitor, and Advocates.
+Mr Anthony Edwards, Senior Partner, TV Edwards Solicitor, and Advocates.

-The Hon Mr. Justice Maddison
+The Hon Mr Justice Maddison

-Anyone with an interest in criminal law will profit from reading this superb book.
+Anyone with interest in criminal law will profit from reading this superb book.
 Professor Ormerod’s synthesis and analysis of the case law and legislation is characteristically outstanding.
 Like all classic works, it is a pleasure to read.

-Mr. David Perry QC, 6 King’s Bench Walk
+Mr David Perry QC, 6 King’s Bench Walk

 Judges and practitioners have to find the right answer quickly.
-The key qualities they need in a reference book are practicality and accessibility combined with intellectual rigor and academic scholarship.
+The key qualities they need in a reference book are practicality and accessibility combined with intellectual rigour and academic scholarship.
 Smith and Hogan have all of them.

 HHJ John Phillips